Tisagenlecleucel

 Tisagenlecleucel, sold under the brand name Kymriah, is a CAR T cells medication for the treatment of B-cell acute lymphoblastic leukemia (ALL) which uses the body's own T cells to fight cancer (adoptive cell transfer).

-Serious side effects occur in most patients.
 The most common serious side effects are cytokine release syndrome (a potentially life-threatening condition that can cause fever, vomiting, shortness of breath, pain and low blood pressure) and decreases in platelets (components that help the blood to clot), hemoglobin (the protein found in red blood cells that carries oxygen around the body) or white blood cells including neutrophils and lymphocytes.
-Serious infections occur in around three in ten diffuse large B-cell lymphoma (DLBCL) patients.

 T cells from a person with cancer are removed, genetically engineered to make a specific chimeric cell surface receptor with components from both a T-cell receptor and an antibody specific to a protein on the cancer cell, and transferred back to the person.
 The T cells are engineered to target a protein called CD19 that is common on B cells.
 A chimeric T cell receptor ("CAR-T") is expressed on the surface of the T cell.

-It was invented and initially developed at the University of Pennsylvania; Novartis completed development, obtained FDA approval, and markets the treatment.
+The platform invented at the University of Pennsylvania was clinically developed by Novartis, including market authorization, and real world evidence.
 In August 2017, it became the first FDA-approved treatment that included a gene therapy step in the United States.